For the latest production news on Twitter: @boztm and @HolyMount_n

 And also for another large scale immersive theatre piece, Trust Us, which will raise funds for The Princes Trust.

 We’re also back in Beirut to make more Stories from Hay el Matar, the radio drama set in contemporary Damascus.
 In November 2018 the BBC will broadcast three 45 minute stories developed from the Arabic language drama that we have been working on over recent years, and continuing our collaboration with Syrian writer Hozan Akko.

 Boz Temple-Morris has recently won the APA award for Best Drama Producer of the year.
 He has gleefully broken off chunks of the Award for all our brilliant collaborators throughout the last year.

-Just put the finishing touches on Billie Homeless Dies at the End and completing a hugely rewarding collaboration with electronic music pioneers, Coldcut, who are now celebrating their 30th year at the vanguard of musical innovation.
+We’re exploring new possibilities for Billie Homeless Dies at the End, the drama by Tom Kelly that features a hugely rewarding collaboration with electronic music pioneers, Coldcut, who are now celebrating their 30th year at the vanguard of musical innovation.

 We are about to make an announcement about our drama Podcast which, after years in the oven, is almost ready to emerge, piping hot and ready for consumption.